aandreev0/raspb-temp-logger/README.md

-# RaspnberryPi-based temperature recorder with web-interface
+# RaspberryPi-based temperature recorder with web-interface

 RaspberryPi temperature logger with web-interface